-My Closet Narcissistic clients are less overtly confrontative because they are more obviously insecure than Exhibitionist Narcissists.
-They sometimes perceive themselves as helpless victims whose unacceptable behavior is justified because someone did them wrong.
+Closet narcissists are usually less overtly confrontative with their mates because they are more obviously insecure than exhibitionist narcissists.
+They sometimes perceive themselves as helpless victims whose bad behavior is justified because their mate did them wrong.
 They will exaggerate, take things out of context to make their point, or outright lie to evade consequences.

 Translation of Justified: Their mate is not doing what they expected.

 Sarah has the closet narcissistic subtype of NPD.
 She appears warm, friendly, and nice.
 However, she feels entitled to get her way and is as self-centered and lacking in emotional empathy as any other type of narcissist.
 Sarah can be extremely demanding and intrusive when she is not getting whatever she wants or thinks she needs.

 When Sarah gets anxious or bored, she phones her husband Charles at work and demands to speak with him—despite knowing that he has important meetings all day and she has been repeatedly asked not to call him at work unless it is an emergency.

 If Charles does not come to the phone or immediately return her call, Sarah becomes frantic and keeps calling him every ten minutes.
 If he still does not pick up, she may actually show up at his workplace.
 She justifies this by telling herself that she was worried his not picking up was due to some highly unlikely emergency.

 She also gets furious with him when he enforces boundaries.
 She feels entitled to all of his attention.
 She may use his not responding to take her intrusiveness even further and call one of his work colleagues or his friends to check on him, to punish him, and as a workaround to get past his boundaries.